apurvsinghgautam/robin/README.md

 >
 > Use responsibly and at your own risk.
 Ensure you comply with all relevant laws, website terms of service, and institutional policies before conducting web scraping activities.
 >
-> Additionally, Robin leverages third-party APIs (including LLMs).
+> Additionally, Jewel leverages third-party APIs (including LLMs).
 Be cautious when sending potentially sensitive queries, and review the terms of service for any API or model provider you use.

 ## Installation
 > [!NOTE]